williamtzhou/MoodDJ/README.md

 - More intuitive and visually appealing UI
 - More accurate mood recognition
 - Broader source base for songs
+- Automated demo version login

 ## **Notes**
-- If not immediately directed to the app and instead see a loading Render page, it should start up within approximately a minute.
+- If you are not immediately directed to the app and instead see a loading Render page, the site should start up within approximately a minute; dont worry!
 - In May 2025, Spotify greatly limited indie developer capabilities: only large companies with very wide active user bases and revenue are allowed to access the extended API to release apps publicly.
 Everyone else is limited to 25 manually specified users at a time, which is why a test account is used here.
-  If interested in using Mood DJ regularly, email **williamtzhou@gmail.com** with your Spotify email and full name, and you will be added to the user list as soon as possible.
-This limitation is frustrating; feel free to contact Spotify about it as well.
+  If you're interested in using Mood DJ regularly with your personal Spotify account, please email **williamtzhou@gmail.com** with your Spotify email and full name, and I will add you to the user list as soon as possible!
+This limitation is extremely frustrating and unfortunate; I encourage you to contact Spotify about it like I have!